jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

 https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub.

-To test and use my code you can use demo version of Igor Pro - Igor pro will run on compuyter where it was not installed before for one month as full featured demo.
+To test and use my code you can use demo version of Igor Pro - Igor pro will run on computer where it was not installed before for one month as full featured demo.
 To use this, find computer which did not have yet Igor Pro installed, install the latest version of Igor Pro 7 from https://www.wavemetrics.com, and you are set.

 .. _youtube: